Skip to main content

 • Goodbye.

 If you were able to say most of these things correctly then you are ready to go on to lesson three.
 If not, then keep practicing!
 You can also download the audio for the whole lesson so that you can practice listening while washing the dishes.
-Just right-click the link below and choose “Save Link As…” to download.
+Click the three-dot menu at the right of the audio player below and choose "Download".

 Also, I cannot hear any difference between the sound [bɑjə̯r-] and [bɑji̯r-] used in the article.
 Is there any point to artificially make the already distinct written and spoken Mongolian more distinct?